Ole Gunnar Solskjaer: Manchester United board yet to decide his future after discussions

 Ole Gunnar Solskjaer's future as Manchester United manager is still undecided after club officials discussed his position following the 4-1 defeat at Watford.

-A fifth defeat in seven Premier League games left United 12 points behind leaders Chelsea and piled more pressure on Solskjaer.
+A fifth defeat in seven Premier League games left United 12 points behind leaders Chelsea and piled more pressure on Solskjaer, with some of the most senior figures at the club having lost faith in him.

 - Watford thrash Man Utd to lift Ole pressure to new heights